hyperledger-archives/transact/docs/source/sabre_transaction_family.rst

     repeated string owners = 2;
   }

-If the contract registry for the provided contact name already exists, then the transaction is invalid.
+If the contract registry for the provided contract name already exists, the the transaction is invalid.

+Only those whose public keys are stored in ``sawtooth.swa.administrators`` are allowed to create new contract registries.
+If the transaction signer is an administrator, the new contract registry is set in state.
+Otherwise, the transaction is invalid.

 The new contract registry is created for the name and provided owners.
 The owners should be a list of public keys of users that are allowed to add new